Hash Tables#

 a function converting a piece of data into a smaller, more practical integer

-the integer value is used as the \(index\) between 0 and \(m-1\) for the data in the hash table
+the integer value is used as the

-perfect hash functions may be difficult, but not impossible to create
+in the tableperfect hash functions may be difficult, but not impossible to create

 Efficiently computable